 Working with Rolls-Royce and the University of Manchester, this project will develop the technologies crucial to creating hydrogen-powered aviation.

 Platinum/iridium-free catalysts for carbon-free hydrogen generation

-The researchers will develop new catalysts based on tungsten carbide, used widely in the coatings and precision machining industry, to replace existing noble-metal catalysts such as platinum and iridium for the electrolysis process.
-As an additional benefit, the new tungsten carbide catalysts can protect against corrosion, enabling the direct electrolysis of seawater and marinization of electrolysers for use in freshwater scarce areas.
+The researchers will develop new catalysts based on hard coatings, used widely in the precision machining industry, to replace existing noble-metal catalysts such as platinum and iridium for the electrolysis process.
+As an additional benefit, the new catalysts can protect against corrosion, enabling the direct electrolysis of seawater and marinization of electrolysers for use in freshwater scarce areas.